U.S. urges 'engagement' by Russia against Islamic State

 Russia's Foreign Ministry said Lavrov had stressed the need to create a united front to battle terrorist groups in Syria.

-U.S. officials have voiced concern about Russia's increasing military presence in Syria, saying it appears to be aimed at strengthening the government of President Bashar al-Assad, a long-time Russian ally, rather than seeking a transition to a new political leadership.
+U.S. officials have voiced concern about Russia's increasing military presence in Syria, saying it appears to be aimed at strengthening the government of Assad, a longtime Russian ally, rather than seeking a transition to a new political leadership.

 CIA Director John Brennan told journalists in Austin, Texas, that there was "fundamental disagreement" between Washington and Moscow about the role Assad has played in making Syria a magnet for foreign fighters and militant groups.